 Using data and statistics Cambridge has received a livability score of 86/100.
 This score is ranked in the 99th percentile when compared to all other cities.
 Pack your bags!
 This is a very high score in comparison to other US cities.
 Living in Cambridge could be a great choice!
 This city is also ranked in the top 10 percentile of all cities across the USA.
 If we dig down a little deeper into each category within the livability score, we see that Cambridge has higher than average grades for the following: education (A+).
 Unfortunately for Cambridge, there are some categories for which it does not rank well, this includes: cost of living (F).

 Conveniently located amenities and interesting attractions are a great way to continuously enjoy Cambridge on a regular basis.
-Knowing that there are an abundance of amenities and things to do can ensure that you always have access to nearby grocery stores, restaurants and coffee shops.
+Knowing that there are an abundance of amenities and things to do can ensure that you always have access to nearby grocery stores, restaurants, bars, coffee shops and exciting entertainment options.
 Some of the interesting things to do and attractions include: Harvard University, Harvard Museum of Natural History, and Harvard Square.

 |Workers who bicycle||7.0%||0.8%||0.6%|

 |Workers who walk||23.9%||4.9%||2.8%|